One of America’s last remaining Native birchbark canoe builders launches elaborate 16-foot hunting boat constructed at Northwestern: ‘We don’t just take, we give back’

 The lessons flow freely as Valliere, an artist-in-residence at Northwestern University and one of only a handful of Native birchbark canoe builders left in the United States, constructs an elaborate 16-foot hunting canoe in a brightly lit alcove at Kresge Hall.
 Ribbed with cedar, the canoe reflects a Native American culture that flourished in the Chicago area before 1833, when a treaty forced out the last of the Ojibwe, Potawatomi and Odawa tribes.

-The canoe’s launch in a choppy Lake Michigan on Friday in Evanston is likely unprecedented in modern times, according to Patty Loew, director of the Center for Native American and Indigenous Research at Northwestern.
+The canoe’s launch in a choppy Lake Michigan in late October in Evanston is likely unprecedented in modern times, according to Patty Loew, director of the Center for Native American and Indigenous Research at Northwestern.

 Launch organizers were working on bringing in Odawa and Potawatomi canoes as well, reuniting the three closely related tribes, known as the Council of Three Fires.